write a letter on your computer.

 Press Enter/Return to start a new line

-Type the first line of the address, 123 Any Street.
+To stop double spacing, type the first line of the address, 123 Any Street.

 Now hold down the SHIFT key, then press Enter/Return.